 UX Design Is a Constant Challenge

+Examples of such large-scale changes are easy to point out—the iPhone brought about an entirely new set of expectations for the way people interact with technology and the internet.
 The only way to stay on top of these changes is by paying close attention to the trends that reinforce them.
-Keeping a close, data-oriented eye on UX design is key to being on top of changes when they occur and not getting left behind.
+Keeping a close, data-oriented eye on UX design is key to staying on top of changes when they occur and not getting left behind.